sikaeducation/curriculum/101/standards/build-simple-web-apps/topics/basic-html/README.md

 ### Indentation

-While HTML is whitespace-insensitive (meaning that it ignores spaces and returns), inconsistent indentation makes it very difficult to read.
-For example, writing your code like this:
+HTML is whitespace-insensitiver, meaning that it ignores spaces and returns.
+However, inconsistent indentation makes HTML very difficult to read.
+For example:

 ```html
 <p><output>Some paragraph content here
   <input id="some-id" /></button>
 ```

-Makes it difficult to tell that neither the `<p>` tag nor the `<output>` tag were closed, and that the `</button>` closing tag doesn't have a matching opening tag.
+It's not immediately obvious that neither the `<p>` tag nor the `<output>` tag were closed, and that the `</button>` closing tag doesn't have a matching opening tag.
 Rewritten like this:

 ```html
 <p>